mikesplain/openvas-docker/README.md

 docker run -d -p 443:443 -p 9390:9390 -p 9391:9391 mikesplain/openvas
 ```

 This will grab the container from the docker registry and start it up.
-Openvas startup can take some time (2-3 minutes whilte NVT's are scanned and databases rebuilt), so be patient.
-That being said, the web UI should be available almost immediately.
+Openvas startup can take some time (4-5 minutes while NVT's are scanned and databases rebuilt), so be patient.
+Once you see a `gasd` process in the top command below, the web ui is good to go.
 Goto `https://<machinename>`

 ```
 Username: admin